 New recommendation algorithms integrated to Mr. DLib’s recommender system

-Overall, Mr. DLib now uses the following algorithms:
+Overall, Mr. DLib now uses the following recommendation algorithms in its recommender system:

 Lucene’s More Like This